n3integration/conseil/README.md

 If your application requires database migrations, enable the `migrations` option.
 This will setup a `sql/sql.go` file that initializes the database driver.
+A `sql/migrations.go` is also created that can be invoked at startup to perform the database schema migrations.
 It will also create a `sql/migrations` folder that contains skeleton `up` and `down` migration templates.
 Otherwise, the `driver` option is ignored.